kylerbrown/openephys/README.md

 For Python:
 - use the 'OpenEphys.py' module for .continuous files, .spikes, and .events files
-- use the 'Kwik.py' module for .kwd files
+- use the 'kwik.py' module for .kwd files

-For MClust:
-- use the 'LoadTT_openephys.m' loading engine

-For Plexon Offline Sorter:
-- use the 'ephys2plx' library

-Please submit any bug reports and feature requests to https://github.com/open-ephys/analysis-tools/issues